Public Health Insurance in Germany

 There are significant differences between the individual statutory health insurance funds with respect to special services, bonus and selective tariffs as well as customer service.

 Moreover, the health insurance funds offer numerous tariffs: healthy people who rarely go to the doctor can save money with selective tariffs.
+If you like some professional assistance to find the best public insurance for you, just ask us for our services to this regards HERE

 For expats, the most common question is whether they qualify to become a member of a statutory health insurance fund or not.